JonGerrand/Deep-Multi-Instance-Learning/README.md

 4. At the conclusion of training, the resulting MIL model, as well as its performance on a test set of the data, is stored `data/checkpoint/stage_2`

 ## License
-Code within this repository provided under the GPLv3 [Licence](LICENCE).
+Code within this repository provided under the GPLv3 [License](LICENSE).